-Power BI has been named a Leader in Gartner’s Magic Quadrant for Analytics and Business Intelligence Platforms for five consecutive years.
+Power BI has been named a Leader in Gartner’s Magic Quadrant for Analytics and BI Platforms for five consecutive years.
+That recognition reflects how widely Power BI has been adopted as a trusted platform for business reporting.

 What Are Small Multiples in the New Card Visual?

-Small multiples in Power BI’s new card visual let you display the same measure across different values of a category — all within a single visual.
-Instead of creating separate visuals for each brand, product, or region, you can now set up one card visual and let Power BI repeat it automatically based on the field you choose.
-Each card represents one value from that field and displays the same metric, making comparisons quick, consistent, and clean.
+Small multiples in the new card visual let you display the same measure across different values of a category field, all within a single visual.
+Instead of creating separate visuals for each brand, product, or region, you set up one card and let Power BI repeat it automatically based on the field you choose.
+Each card represents one value from that field and displays the same metric.

-This feature helps reduce clutter, improves layout efficiency, and offers a more structured way to look at category-level metrics — especially useful in dashboards tracking KPIs across segments.
+This reduces clutter, improves layout efficiency, and offers a more structured way to look at category-level metrics.
+It works especially well in dashboards tracking KPIs across segments.

-Once you drag a categorical field (like Brand or Region) into the small multiples section, Power BI generates a separate card for each unique value — no need to build multiple visuals manually.
+1. Automatic visual repetition by category: Drag a categorical field like Brand or Region into the small multiples well, and Power BI generates a separate card for each unique value.
+No manual duplication.

-You can choose how the repeated cards are arranged: in a single row, a single column, or a grid layout.
-Grid mode allows you to define the number of rows and columns based on what fits your report design.
+2. Multiple layout choices: Pick between single row, single column, or grid.
+Grid mode lets you set the number of rows and columns to fit your report design.

-If there are more cards than can fit in the visual space, you can choose between continuous scrolling or pagination.
-Both vertical and horizontal paging options are available depending on your layout.
+3. Overflow handling with scroll or pagination: When you have more cards than fit in the visual, choose continuous scrolling or pagination.
+Both vertical and horizontal paging are available depending on the layout.

-Headers can be aligned vertically or horizontally and placed at the top or on the left side of each card.
-This flexibility helps maintain readability depending on the number of cards and layout used.
+4. Customizable headers: Headers can be aligned vertically or horizontally and placed at the top or on the left of each card.
+Orientation matters more than people expect, especially with long category names.

 Step 1: Open Power BI Desktop